RibirX/Ribir/docs/en/introduction.md

 **Polestar Chat**:

-**Sisyphus**: An editor for editing interactive documents, this is a long-term project, which is still in the early design and development stage, and it is the idea of this project that led to the birth of Ribir.
+**Sisyphus**: An editor for editing interactive documents, this is a long-term project, that is still in the early design and development stage, and it is the idea of this project that led to the birth of Ribir.